 (a) that he has held the office of secretary of a public company for at least three of the five years immediately preceding his appointment as secretary;

-(b) that he is a member of any of the bodies specified in subsection (3);
+(b) that he is a member of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.